Tram revival in Adelaide

-This article – one of several about Adelaide’s trams – describes the development of new lines and operation of new trams since 2005.
-Links to an overview and other articles are in the following panel.

 The city of Adelaide had an extensive tramway system running to most of its suburbs.
 The tram services started with horse trams that from 1878 ran on a network of lines extending eventually to about 100 km (62 mi) in length.
 Thirty-one years later, starting in 1909, the lines were upgraded and electrified.
-Forty-nine years after that, in 1958, all street tramlines were closed, leaving only the Glenelg tram line operating.
-In 2005, major investments in infrastructure and modern trams inaugurated what became a tramways revival, leading to a 50 per cent increase in the route length of the city's tramways.
+Forty-nine years after that, in 1958, all street tramlines were closed, leaving only the 11 km Glenelg tram line operating.
+In 2005, major investments in infrastructure and modern trams inaugurated what became a tramways revival, leading to a 50 per cent increase in the route length of the city's tramways, replacement of its trams – by then 48 years old – and quadrupling of ridership.

-History (and other articles)

-The overview article about Adelaide's trams is Trams in Adelaide.